 These are the recipes we turn to when we’re tired and hungry (possibly even hangry).
 These recipes are for light days, healthy days.
 For regular days, and frantic days.

-This curry is one of those recipes.
+This 20 Minute Coconut Lime Chicken Curry is one of those recipes.

 I make it on those nights when even chopping an onion is too much work, when 30 minutes seem too long to spend in the kitchen, or when I miss Thailand.